 Study of selected authors and topics.
 May be repeated for credit so long as course content is not substantially duplicated.
-Prerequisite: ENG 103 or ENG 104

 ENG 363 THE ENGLISH LANGUAGE 3-0-3

 A systematic study of the development of the English language from its medieval beginnings; some consideration of contemporary dialectic and semantic differences; work with etymology.
 Prerequisite: ENG 113 or ENG 133